 Re-share your Code of Conduct and get managers on board.

 Even at virtual holiday celebrations, if alcohol is the mix it can open the door for inappropriate behavior.
 Remind employees in advance that although this is indeed a joyful celebration, they are still at work.

 Rally managers to get them on board and champion this to their team, cementing this idea to connect with teammates in a healthy and supportive way.

 This party should be about team building, gratitude, and rewarding hard work during a very challenging year.
 A short, warm-hearted speech from a leader is welcome.
 A deep dive into OKRs or revenue numbers is not.

-Keep the focus on your employees and creating a team-building, inclusive celebration.
+Keep the focus on your employees and create a team-building, inclusive celebration.

 Send holiday gift boxes to employees.

 Include a personalized coffee mug, your company’s branded socks or hoodie, an influential life and business book, a family board game, and (of course) some sweet treats!

 HR Holiday Party Tips Takeaway